 By Michael Russell

-In the general mess that is war, someone has to haul every bite of food and every bullet and cannonball fired.
+In the general mess that is war, someone has to haul every bite of food, and every bullet and cannonball fired.
 Someone has to provide clothes, shoes (for horses and men), equipment and repair or replace whatever is broken.

 The quartermaster (called a logistician today) had the unromantic but all-important job of providing everything an army needs to fight.
 The quartermaster supervised the supply trains (the long train of wagons) that followed the army on the march.
 In the Union army, the standard was 25 wagons for every thousand men.
-The medical corps treated casualties (the sick, dead and wounded), taking them from the battlefield, burying the dead and evacuating the wounded or sick to the rear for treatment and (the all too rare) recovery.
+The medical corps treated casualties (the sick, dead, and wounded), taking them from the battlefield, burying the dead, and evacuating the wounded or sick to the rear for treatment and (the all too rare) recovery.

 Orders for the movement of armies and combat information were passed through the signal troops, who maintained the critical lines of communication for the army.
-In the Civil War, these troops used signal flags, mirrors, torches, balloons, couriers and the telegraph to pass orders and instructions.
-Throughout the war, both sides established a highly organized system of communication that went from the national leaders to the armies in the field and down to the company level – and back up again.
+In the Civil War, these troops used signal flags, mirrors, torches, balloons, couriers, and the telegraph to pass orders and instructions.
+Throughout the war, both sides established a highly organized communication system that went from the national leaders to the armies in the field and down to the company level – and backed up again.
 For the first time in the history of warfare, the telegraph became an indispensable means of almost instantaneous communication.
 It allowed Presidents Davis and Lincoln an unprecedented opportunity to maintain contact with generals in the field.
 The telegraph also allowed them at times to meddle in their generals’ affairs.
 The armchair strategists in Richmond and Washington also enjoyed using the telegraph to provide field generals with commentary and criticism.
 Civil War leaders were the first to discover what people today know all too well: Communications technology can be both a blessing and a curse.